 Students in grades 6 - 8 can earn a good behavior reward at the end of each 9 weeks.
-Students who receive this have no office referrals or discipline such as after school detention, Wednesday School, ACDC or suspensions.
+Students who receive this have no after school detention, Wednesday School, ACDC or suspensions for the 9 weeks leading up to the trip.
 Each 9 weeks the student discipline will start over for all middle school students.